ltfll/Gen-Network/README.md

 # Alto
-Alto is a generative system that produces sounds and random networks based on Boolean networks & Proprioceptive neurons
+Alto is a generative system that produces music with random networks based on Boolean networks & Proprioceptive neurons

 #Instructions
 -------------